orelz890/Web_Servers_Health_Monitor/README.md

 <!-- ## API Usage
 Refer to the included Postman collection (`Web_Servers_Monitoring_System.postman_collection.json`) to explore and test the API endpoints.
 This collection provides pre-configured requests for adding, retrieving, updating, and deleting web server records, as well as fetching their health statuses and request histories. -->

-## License
-This project is proprietary and confidential.
-Unauthorized copying of files, via any medium, is strictly prohibited.